Teams competing in a thrilling Amazing Race challenge game set up indoors at home with colorful competition stations and obst

 • Constraints: Only items found in a home office (pens, tape, phones).

-• Logistics: Clues unlock via riddles.
-Answers point to shared folders or breakout rooms.
+• Logistics: Clues unlock through riddles.
+Answers lead to shared folders or breakout rooms.

-• Urgency: Live scoreboard tracks progress.
-Using a hint costs 5 minutes of creation time.
+• Urgency: A live scoreboard tracks progress.
+Using a hint costs 5 minutes off creation time.

 • Engagement: Mix analytical tasks (decoding messages) with creative ones (filming a product pitch).
 Everyone has a role.